-- 5.2.1.3.1 The AIP shall be amended or reissued at such regular intervals as necessary to ensure the information contained in the AIP is complete and up to date. - 5.2.1.3.2 Operationally significant changes to the AIP shall be published in accordance with Aeronautical Information Regulation and Control (AIRAC) procedures and shall be clearly identified by the acronym AIRAC. - 5.2.1.3.3 When the Public Authority for Civil Aviation (PACA) has established the regular interval or publication dates for the Oman AIP Amendments, these intervals or publication dates shall be included in the AIP, Part 1 General (GEN). - 5.2.1.3.4 New or revised information contained in the Oman AIP shall be identified. - 5.2.1.3.5 Each AIP Amendment shall be allocated a serial number, which shall be consecutive. - 5.2.1.3.6 Each AIP Amendment shall contain a publication date. - 5.2.1.3.7 Each AIRAC AIP Amendment shall contain an effective date. - 5.2.1.3.7.1 When an effective time other than 0000 UTC is used, the effective time shall also be indicated. - 5.2.1.3.8 When an AIP Amendment is issued, it shall include references to the serial number of the AIP Supplement or NOTAM which have been incorporated into the amendment. - 5.2.1.3.9 A brief indication of the subjects affected by the amendment shall be given on the AIP Amendment cover sheet. - 5.2.1.3.10 Each amendment shall include a checklist giving the current date of each loose-leaf page in the AIP, and shall provide a recapitulation of any outstanding manuscript corrections.
+- 5.2.1.3.1 Operationally significant changes to the AIP shall be published in accordance with Aeronautical Information Regulation and Control (AIRAC) procedures and shall be clearly identified by the acronym AIRAC. - 5.2.1.3.2 When the Civil Aviation Authority (CAA) has established the regular interval or publication dates for the Oman AIP Amendments, these intervals or publication dates shall be included in the AIP, Part 1 General (GEN). - 5.2.1.3.3 New or revised information contained in the Oman AIP shall be identified.

+- 5.2.1.3.4 Each AIP Amendment shall be allocated a serial number, which shall be consecutive. - 5.2.1.3.5 Each AIP Amendment shall contain a publication date. - 5.2.1.3.6 Each AIRAC AIP Amendment shall contain an effective date. - 5.2.1.3.6.1 When an effective time other than 0000 UTC is used, the effective time shall also be indicated. - 5.2.1.3.7 When an AIP Amendment is issued, it shall include references to the serial number of the AIP Supplement or NOTAM which have been incorporated into the amendment. - 5.2.1.3.8 A brief indication of the subjects affected by the amendment shall be given on the AIP Amendment cover sheet. - 5.2.1.3.9 Each amendment shall include a checklist giving the current date of each loose-leaf page in the AIP, and shall provide a recapitulation of any outstanding manuscript corrections.
 The checklist shall carry both the page number and date.